By Erik Marcus

 If you want to apply the concepts discussed in this essay to animal protection, check out my Animal Rights Activism Guide.
 It introduces a number of concepts proven to deliver impressive results when it comes to keeping animals from harm.

-There are a number of superb books on animal advocacy campaigning that can help you identify the most powerful sorts of activism.
-These books include:
+A number of superb books can help you identify the most powerful sorts of animal activism:

 - Striking at the Roots, by Mark Hawthorne